Edward Olivares Preview, Player Props: Royals vs. Tigers

 Edward Olivares At The Plate

-- Olivares has driven in a run in 25 games this year (25.0%), including six games with more than one RBI (6.0%).
-He has also driven in three or more of his team's runs in one contest.
+- In 25.0% of his games this year, Olivares has tallied at least one RBI.
+In six of those games (6.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.